rickardvh/budo-notes/iaido/msr/okuden.md

 Meaning: "caught in the door"
 Traditional name: 両詰 *Ryōzume* ("pressed on both sides")
-Other names: 三角 *Sankaku* ("triangle"/"three corners")
+Other names: 三角 *Misumi*/*Sankaku* ("triangle"/"three corners")

 Originally, this form dealt with the scenario where you have an enemy close by on both sides, such as when you are sent as an envoy and the guards move to seize you.
 [Towaki](#戸脇-towaki) was the base form, as it is faster first to thrust to the left before cutting to the right, compared to cutting each enemy in turn.
 However, if you think the enemy to the right may stop you from drawing, it is prudent to cut him before turning to the one on the left: this kaewaza became Tozume.
 The positioning of the enemies was changed from directly to the sides to diagonally to the front right and left.

-Sankaku is another kata completely, where you have one enemy in front and two behind.
+Misumi/Sankaku is another kata completely, where you have one enemy in front and two behind.

 As for the name, Tozume comes from an entry in the *Jōi no daiji*, instructing on what to do if you fear the enemy might slam the sliding door shut on your head as you bow in the doorway upon entering a room; in this situation, you should place a folding fan in the door groove in the floor and hold it down with your knee while bowing, in order to block the door.